serverless/serverless-openwhisk/README.md

 ## Getting Started

-### Register account with OpenWhisk
+### Register account with Apache OpenWhisk

-Before you can deploy your service to OpenWhisk, you need to have an account registered with the platform.
+Before you can deploy your service to Apache OpenWhisk, you need to have an account registered with the platform.

 - *Want to run the platform locally?* Please read the project's [*Quick Start*](https://github.com/openwhisk/openwhisk#quick-start) guide for deploying it locally.
-- *Want to use a hosted provider?* Please sign up for a free account with [IBM Cloud](https://console.ng.bluemix.net/) and then follow the instructions for getting access to [OpenWhisk on Bluemix](https://console.ng.bluemix.net/openwhisk/).
+- *Want to use a hosted provider?* Please [sign up](https://cloud.ibm.com/registration) for a free account with [IBM Cloud](https://cloud.ibm.com/) and then follow the instructions for getting access to [IBM Cloud Functions (Apache OpenWhisk)](https://cloud.ibm.com/openwhisk).

 ### Set up account credentials